serhhatsari/askgpt/README.md

 ## Description
 Very Simple CLI to interact with OpenAI API.

-## Installation
-Run the following command to install the CLI:
-`sudo npm i askchatgpt`

 ## Usage
 First, you need to create an OpenAI API key.